 IDFA Weighs in on State of the Dairy Industry with Dairy Foods Magazine

-Dairy Foods magazine asked top executives from the leading dairy associations to provide our thoughts related to current industry issues and opportunities — and to discuss how our organizations are helping members succeed in trying times.
-Here are my responses in full:
+Dairy Foods magazine asked top executives from the leading dairy associations to provide our thoughts related to current dairy industry issues and opportunities — and to discuss how our organizations are helping members succeed in trying times.

 Dairy Foods: What are your members most worried about right now, and why?

 Michael Dykes: The dairy industry understands the importance of innovation and the expanding choice to adapt to a changing consumer marketplace.
 For that to happen, our members need the ability to launch new products and grow the market with fewer burdens — a level playing field for trade, reforming the outmoded milk price regulation system, building a stable workforce and limiting the impacts of industry consolidation.
 I’d add sustainability concerns to this list — not only ensuring good environmental stewardship but standing for and enforcing the highest animal welfare and product sourcing standards across the industry.

 Helping consumers recognize again that dairy is wholesome and nutritious is a challenge because we’ve experienced a few decades of confusing and contradictory nutritional recommendations on dairy.
 We think the dust has settled on this, and the research is more and more clear that dairy — all fractions of the bucket of milk — contributes to a healthy life and offers huge benefits for child health.

 All of these current dairy industry issues are important for our members as we look to the long-term viability and growth of the dairy industry in the United States.

 Dairy Foods: What is your organization doing to help address these member concerns?